 Evening: After returning to the hotel, the remainder of the evening will be at leisure.
-Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the full day ahead.
+Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Breakfast: Hotel buffet.

 Morning: After checking out of the hotel, we’ll board our vans and begin our transfer from Flagstaff to the Hopi mesas and the Hopi Cultural Center.
-The Hopi trace their history in the Southwest to long before the Spanish arrived in 1540 and many villages have been occupied since the 1100s A.D.
-Upon arrival at the Cultural Center, we’ll enjoy a fascinating native arts demonstration (pottery making, kachina carving, or other) presented by a Hopi tribal member and artisan.
+The Hopi trace their history in the Southwest to long before the Spanish arrived in 1540 and many villages have been occupied since the 1100s C.E.
+Upon arrival at the Cultural Center, we’ll enjoy a fascinating native arts demonstration (pottery making, Kachina carving, or other) presented by a Hopi tribal member and artisan.
 We’ll then enjoy some time to explore the exhibits and photographs in the Hopi Tribal Museum independently, as well as check out the native arts and jewelry.

-Lunch: At the Hopi Cultural Center, enjoy a traditional Hopi stew and choose from a selection of freshly made sandwiches, plus a choice of soft drinks, coffee, tea, or water.
+Lunch: At the Hopi Cultural Center, we’ll enjoy a traditional Hopi stew and choose from a selection of freshly made sandwiches, plus a choice of soft drinks, coffee, tea, or water.